mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/block.md

 Create a service class which extends the base one.

-As our block is linked to Blog Post we will set the settingRoute to link it, we will also add a preview.
+As our block is linked to Blog Post, we will set the settingRoute to link it, we will also add a preview.

 As we need to make query to Post repository, we will use *getAdditionalViewParameters* method to give additional parameters to the view.